Head of UConn K.I.D.S

 Our Research Assistants

-Rachel Silverman is a research assistant for UConn KIDS.
-She a junior with an Allied Health Sciences major and a double minor in Psychology and American Sign Language and Deaf Culture.
-After graduation, she plans on attending graduate school to get her doctorate in Pediatric Occupational Therapy.
+Jay Schieffelin is a Spring 2025 research assistant for UConn KIDS.
+He is a senior Psychological Sciences major with a minor in Crime and Justice.
+After graduation he plans on attending graduate school to eventually pursue a doctorate in psychology and work with criminals.

-Ashley Bejar is a research assistant for UConn KIDS.
-She is a junior in the honors program double majoring in Psychological Sciences and Human Development & Family Sciences.
-After graduation, she plans to attend graduate school and work with children and families as a psychologist.
+Jess Vo is a Spring 2025 research assistant for UConn KIDS.
+She is a junior Psychological Sciences major and Human Development & Family Sciences minor.
+After graduation, she plans to attend graduate school to get her Master’s in Industrial/Organizational Psychology.